20 Different Types of Maple Trees (With Pictures)

 18. Paperbark Maple (Acer griseum)

-The Paperbark Maple takes a page out of the Paper Birch’s playbook with its unique bark.
+The Paperbark Maple takes a page from the Paper Birch’s playbook with its unique bark.
 It’s also an endangered species in its native China.
 It exists in pockets in the wild there.
 It’s a different story in the United States, where it’s more common, perhaps because of its beauty.
-This tree loves the sun and won’t tolerate not being in the limelight.
+This tree loves the sun and doesn’t tolerate shade.

 19. Sycamore Maple (Acer pseudoplatanus)

 The Sycamore Maple is a European species that is an excellent timber source.
 It exists across the globe in introduced populations.
-It’s a long-lived tree that can live up to 300 years.
-This tree needs a reliable water source to thrive.
-On the downside, it can become invasive since it can tolerate less than ideal air quality conditions.
+It’s a long-lived tree that can survive up to 300 years.
+However, it needs a reliable water source to thrive.
+On the downside, it can become invasive since it can tolerate less-than-ideal air quality conditions.

 20. Southern Sugar Maple (Acer floridanum)

 We end as we began with the Southern Sugar Maple.
-It’s smaller than its namesake, both in size and color.
-As the name implies, it’s a tree of southeastern United States.
-It’s a tolerant species, which may come into play with an expanding range with climate change.
-It does best for timber instead of an ornamental species.
+It’s smaller than the Sugar Maple, both in size and color.
+As the name implies, it’s a tree of the southeastern United States.
+It’s a tolerant species, which may come into play with an expanding range of climate change.
+Its wood is used for woodworking, but it’s not used often as an ornamental tree in landscaping.

 Final Thoughts

-As you’ve seen, maples tell a diverse story.
-They are useful on several scores, whether it’s a landscape addition or in a more utilitarian purpose in the sawmill.
+As you’ve seen, Maples tell a diverse story.
+They are valuable on several scores, whether as a landscape addition or for a more utilitarian purpose in the sawmill.
 Horticulturists have selectively bred many species for their beauty.
 Often, they are survivors to the point of being invasive.
-If one thing is for sure maples will always have a place in the garden.
+However, they are a vital species that provide the world with beautiful foliage, habitats for wildlife, and numerous products.

 Looking for more information on different trees?
 Try: